4 min read

 One way to improve your credit score could be to get a credit card for bad credit.
 If you maintain your payments on time every time, then you can rebuild your credit history.

-These cards are suitable if you are looking to borrow small amounts.
+Credit builder cards are suitable if you are looking to borrow small amounts.
 They often come with high rates of interest, due to the risk associated with lending to someone with bad credit.
 But you have a higher chance of being accepted for one of these cards than a mainstream card if you have a poor credit history.

 If you are a homeowner looking to borrow a large amount of money (over £10,000) you could check if you’re eligible for a secured loan.
 Unlike personal loans, secured loans are attached to your property.
 This gives lenders the reassurance they need to be able to lend larger amounts of money with lower interest rates - despite your bad credit history.

 That said, each lender uses their own criteria and there’s no guarantee of acceptance.
-Your home could be at risk repossession if you don’t keep up with the repayments.
+Your home could be at risk of repossession if you don’t keep up with the repayments.

 An alternative could be to get a guarantor loan, which is designed for people with poor credit.
 This means that someone you trust signs the loan agreement to ‘guarantee’ your payments in the event that you cannot pay.